9aia/thal/pm/BACKLOG.md

 - Add dark theme
 - Add date stamps in chat
 - Add a deleted/non-existent section in contacts
-- Add character knowledge
+- Allow users to send audios
+- Allow characters to send audios
-- Add media messages support, such as audio and picture
+- Add calls
 - Add localized forms for feedback, etc

 ## Enhancements

 ### High priority

-- Add a welcome modal and add a link to it in the settings page
-  - Remove the Home page on mobile (Welcome modal will be better)

 ### Medium priority

+- Rethink welcome modal
+- Add a link to welcome modal in the settings page
 - Add social proof section to the landing page
-- Inform deleted character action such as translate, using tooltip
-- Improve SEO, robots.txt, meta tags, etc
 - Move emails to a third-party email service like Zoho Mail, Mailjet, etc. Some of them let you set branding for outgoing emails, even if it's sent programmatically.
 - Add email signature to all emails

+### Low priority

 - Fix input autofocuses on navigate

-### Low priority
+- Allow to save character in the character builder
 - Let users click on AI feature actions and receive feedback if they can't use them because of the subscription status, but save it locally to be used later after they subscribe
 - Improve branding and marketing
+- Inform deleted character action such as translate, using tooltip
 - Add high traffic UI alert
 - Hide contact list and discover search (or other search fields) when there are no results like in the chat list
 - Pass user name to Stripe from Google account